-(8) Each licensee holding a fermented malt beverage on-premises license or on- and offpremises license, beer and wine license, tavern license, lodging and entertainment license, club license, arts license, or racetrack license shall manage the premises himself or herself or employ a separate and distinct manager on the premises and shall report the name of the manager to the state and local licensing authorities.
+(8) Each licensee holding a fermented malt beverage on-premises license or on- and offpremises license, beer and wine license, hotel and restaurant license, tavern license, lodging and entertainment license, club license, arts license, or racetrack license shall manage the premises himself or herself or employ a separate and distinct manager on the premises and shall report the name of the manager to the state and local licensing authorities.
 The licensee shall report any change in managers to the state and local licensing authorities within thirty days after the change.
-It is unlawful for the licensee to fail to report the name of or any change in managers as required by this subsection (8).
-The failure to report is grounds for suspension of the license.
+When a hotel and restaurant, tavern, or lodging and entertainment licensee reports a change in manager to the state and local licensing authority, the licensee shall pay: